Connect with us

 Of course, animal fur, feathers and scales come in various colors across the visible and invisible-to-humans spectrum.
 These colorations play a significant role in the survival of wildlife by functioning as a form of concealment, temperature regulation or communication.
 In white-tailed deer, for instance, a flash of a white tail can indicate danger is near, while the sharp red breast of a male cardinal attracts females that are ready to mate.

-Within species, color variations are found throughout the animal kingdom, melanistic animals with more dark pigmentation and leucistic animals with a reduction of pigment.
+Within species, color variations are found throughout the animal kingdom, including melanistic animals with more dark pigmentation and leucistic animals with a reduction of pigment.
 There are black panthers, a melanistic version of a leopard, Panthera pardus, or jaguar, Panthera onca.
-On of the spectrum are white spirit bears, a leucistic version of an American black bear, Ursus americanus.
+On the other side of the spectrum are white spirit bears, a leucistic version of an American black bear, Ursus americanus.
 There are also albino animals that lack most or all pigment.

 Scientists recognize these color variations as extreme abnormalities within the natural world.
 Being all black or all white is a rare phenomenon, unlikely to persist in the wild because it’s a selective disadvantage.
-These animals often have a tougher time blending into their habitat – a for predators trying to ambush their prey, and for prey trying to conceal themselves from predators.
+These animals often have a tougher time blending into their habitat – a challenge for predators trying to ambush their prey, and for prey trying to conceal themselves from predators.
 They may also struggle to regulate their temperature and to communicate with others in their species.

 A suite of genes that can change in many ways is behind this rainbow of wildlife coloration.
 One of the most well-known and studied genes is MC1R.
 In animals, loss-of-function mutations in the MC1R gene can result in light, yellow or reddish coat color.
 In humans, redheads have up to five loss-of-function mutations in MC1R, leading to hair that ranges from strawberry blonde to copper.